 What can I do?

 Council recommends you consider the following options in the first instance.

 Dogs can sometimes bark due to other underlying health issues (particularly if the issue is causing pain or discomfort).
 It is recommended that you consider taking your dog to your vet for a check-up to discuss the barking and identify any possible short and long-term solutions.

 Taking your dog for a good walk provides your dog with physical and mental stimulation.
 A walk in the morning and/or having a ‘dog walker’ in the middle of the day can help tire your dog out, reduce anxiety levels and help reduce barking behaviours.

 You could also consider taking your dog to an off-leash dog park.
-Check out the list of dog off-leash areas in the Moreton Bay Region.
+Check out the list of dog off-leash areas in the Moreton Bay area.

 A bored dog will often seek to attract attention by barking.
 Provide stimulation such as:

 - chew toys or toys with treats stuffed inside can help preoccupy a dog for some time